Last Update: 3/20/19

 This is because punitive damages can be assessed in Florida defamation lawsuits.
 Punitive damages are those that the plaintiff does not have to prove with receipts, accounting experts, and the like.
 Instead, they are exemplary damages that Florida law allows to be awarded in order to punish the wrongdoer, making an example of them, thereby sending a message to others that this type of behavior will not be tolerated in the Sunshine State.

-Examples of Defamation Victims Who Sued and Won in Florida Courts
+Examples of Defamation Cases Where The Victims Won Compensation

 It is impossible to describe all the possible scenarios where someone in Florida can be hurt by a written statement (libel) or by something someone said (slander) that defames their character.
 Some statements are so harmful that settlements are reached long before any lawsuit is filed.

-Other cases go to court and settle (like the case we recently settled for $35,000.00 relating to online libel by an ex-boyfriend who anonymously wrote questionable comments about our client); others get decided by a jury; and some get appealed to a reviewing court after a verdict is rendered.
+Other cases go to court and settle (like the cases we recently settled, one for $35,000.00 relating to online libel by an ex-boyfriend who anonymously wrote questionable comments about our client or the other for $85,000.00 relating to a libel lawsuit we filed for egregious comments made on twitter.com and facebook.com); others get decided by a jury; and some get appealed to a reviewing court after a verdict is rendered.
 From the cases sent to the appellate courts, we have court case precedent that provides, among other things, evidence of how serious defamation is viewed in Florida law.

 Quick Tip: The Average Settlement Value of A Defamation Claim Is $35,000.00 (Details)